HECooper/First100Primes/README.md

-main: keep increasing numbers, from 1 up, and for each number, check if it is a prime if it s prime, print it out
+main: keep increasing numbers, from 1 up, and for each number, check if it is a prime if it s prime, print it out if we already have 100 primes, end program

 prime function: determine if prime